 CHA would strongly recommend that players NOT be allowed to return to play until written permission from a qualified healthcare professional with experience in evaluating concussions is received.
 Coaches and Association Officials should never knowingly allow any athlete to return to play if they are still exhibiting symptoms regardless of any medical clearance.
 Parents, players and coaches should always err on the side of caution when it comes to a blow to the head or a blow to the body that jolts the head.

-Any coach/player/parent who suspects that a player may have recieved a head injury, should report that injury to a Board Member of the Association as soon as is practically possible.
+Any coach/player/parent who suspects that a player may have received a head injury, should report that injury to a Board Member of the Association as soon as is practically possible.
 CHA would recommend that ALL Coaches/Parents/Players should read the following appropriate documents put out by the CDC on Concussions.